aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 4. **What (other) tasks could the dataset be used for?**

 	PDL is built on Elasticsearch.
 They have created APIs on top of this dataset for consumers to able to access it programatically.
 PDL datasets are also integrated into AWS, Snowflake, Databricks, Salesforce and several other platforms.
+600+ companies are currently using PDL datasets.

  	Some of the ways that Company data can and have been used are:
 	1. *Fraud Detection*: People Data Labs collaborated with an enterprise vendor, enhancing their verification and fraud detection capabilities.
 They used PDL data via their APIs to connect credit applicants' personal information with their professional background, simplifying the verification process.